 Right on the edge of a sheer cliff, Mesa Arch is a popular destination at Island in the Sky.
 The hike is an easy 0.5-mile trail, marked by cairns and driftwood.
-This is a staple among Canyonlands photographers.
-Through the arch that spans 50 feet you can see the beautiful La Sal Mountains far off in the distance, as well as the famous Washer Woman rock feature standing tall to the left.
+It is a staple among Canyonlands photographers.
+Through the arch that spans 50 feet, you can see the beautiful La Sal Mountains far off in the distance, as well as the famous Washer Woman rock feature standing tall to the left.
 The best (and busiest) time to photograph Mesa Arch is at sunrise.
-Be sure to stay a while after the sun rises as there is a bright red glow under the arch that lasts a long time.
+Be sure to stay awhile after the sun rises as there is a bright red glow under the arch that lasts a long time.

 4. Grand View Point Overlook